HKU-BAL/ClairS-TO/README.md

 ------

 ## Latest Updates

+*v0.4.1 (Sep.
+2, 2025)* : 1.
+Fixed an alternative allele representation issue when a deletion is immediately followed by an insertion ([#38](https://github.com/HKU-BAL/ClairS-TO/issues/38)).
+2. Fixed a VCF output issue when no variant was found ([#35](https://github.com/HKU-BAL/ClairS-TO/issues/35)).
+3. Added checking when loading model to meet the latest pytorch version ([#37](https://github.com/HKU-BAL/ClairS-TO/issues/37)).

 *v0.4.0 (Mar.
 10, 2025)* : This is the version used for the preprint.
 1. Fixed a numerical bug in calculating the joint probability of both networks, leading to a very sightly improved overall performance.